wolcomm/eos-prefix-list-agent/docs/src/about/background.md

 ## Policy-plane separation

-Network devices are typically conceive of has having three inter-dependent "planes", each concerned with a function of the device:
+Network devices are typically conceived of has having three inter-dependent "planes", each concerned with a function of the device:

 -   The *management plane* provides the means for device management functions